 2. Software AI.

 Because of our reliance on computers for our digital life, AI has many applications in the real business world.
-In this chapter, I will listed 6 type of AI applications that can be use starting today.
+Below, I will listed 6 type of AI applications that can be use starting today.
 Overtime these applications will be as widespread and accepted as Uber, AirBnB, etc. Without further ado, here are the different type of AI powered applications:

 AI Aided Design